🔐 Security & Audits

 Effect: If the same transaction includes a flash-loan or any unrelated program call, we abort.
 This single rule alone would have prevented the vast majority of recent Solana DeFi attacks.

-Policy & Integration Notes There is no legitimate reason for a wallet to take a flash loan in the same transaction as interacting with a simple AggreLend lending operation.
-Transactions that attempt this are rejected by design.
+The AggreLend program thinks to itself there is no legitimate reason for a wallet to take a flash loan in the same transaction as interacting with a simple AggreLend lending operation.
+Transactions that attempt this are rejected by smart contract logic.

-Recommendation to Other Protocols Even rigorously audited code can be vulnerable at integration boundaries.
-We recommend every Solana DeFi program implement similar transaction-context guards.
+Recommendation to Other Protocols: Even rigorously audited code can be vulnerable at integration boundaries.
+We recommend every Solana DeFi program implement similar transaction-context guards as long as it doesn't interfere with your programs functionality.
 Your system is only as strong as its weakest interface; these checks eliminate entire exploit paths proactively.